-When conditions are deemed appropriate and there is justification to further improve the reliability/capacity of field deliverability, the Company may contemplate undertaking the remaining part or all of the Phase I Development Program.
+When conditions are deemed appropriate and there is justification to further improve the reliability/capacity of field deliverability, the Company may contemplate undertaking the remaining part or all of the Phase I Development Program which includes the tie-in of well SS12 to the NNGIP, on-shore work-overs of wells SS-3, SS-4 and SS-10 and installation of refrigeration and compression equipment.
 The additional costs are estimated to be approximately US\$30 million.